MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 Once the process is created successfully, the hosting application can use the write end of the input pipe to send user interaction information into the pseudoconsole and the read end of the output pipe to receive graphical presentation information from the pseudo console.

 It is completely up to the hosting application to decide how to handle further activity.
-The hosting application could launch a window in another thread to collect user interaction input and serialize it into the write end of the input pipe for the psuedoconsole and the hosted character-mode application.
+The hosting application could launch a window in another thread to collect user interaction input and serialize it into the write end of the input pipe for the pseudoconsole and the hosted character-mode application.
 Another thread could be launched to drain the read end of the output pipe for the pseudoconsole, decode the text and [virtual terminal sequence](console-virtual-terminal-sequences.md) information, and present that to the screen.

 Threads could also be used to relay the information from the pseudoconsole channels out to a different channel or device including a network to remote information to another process or machine and avoiding any local transcoding of the information.